 Elinor Brown is recognized as meeting the UK Good Practice Guidelines on the Network for Mindfulness-Based Teacher Training Organisations Listing.
-She has trained with Bangor University CMRP (TTR1 and TTR2) and the Oxford Mindfulness Centre (Finding Peace in a Frantic World).
+She has followed the Teacher Training Pathway at Bangor University CMRP and trained at the Oxford Mindfulness Centre (Finding Peace in a Frantic World).

 Elinor is passionate about the potential to nurture and transform individuals, communication and relationships.
 Integrity is key to her work and her own practice is fundamental to her professional and personal life.

-She runs introductions, away days and group-based courses for the corporate, charitable and education sectors, and has taught on Oxford University’s MYRIAD Research Programme.
-She is a founder member of Cambridge Performance and an associate trainer for MIND’s Well@Work programme.
-She trained to teach paws.b for primary-aged children with Sarah Silverton and Tabitha Sawyer and is now a self-employed trainer for the Mindfulness in Schools Project.
+She runs introductions, away days and group-based courses for the corporate and public sectors, and taught on Oxford University’s MYRIAD Research Programme.
+She is a founder member of Nurturing Parents Cambridge and an associate trainer for MIND.
+She is also a trainer and instructor for the Mindfulness in Schools Project.

 Elinor has over a decade’s experience of working in digital media, broadcasting and publishing for large corporations, including the BBC, and small businesses.
 Her work included communications, managing teams and liaison with blue-chips and private clients.
 She began volunteering in schools in 1990 and has worked with children and adults for charities including: CSV and Birth Companions.